 The American Heart Association recommends most women get no more than 24 grams of added sugar per day.
 That’s about 6 teaspoons (or 100 calories) – a little less than the amount in one can of soda.
 However, the average American woman eats more than 18 teaspoons of sugar every single day.

 And exercise?
 Sorry to break the news but current medical opinion stresses that unless the exercise is extreme and the food is eaten directly afterwards, it is has little effect on blood sugar.

-- Drink water: Sometimes those sweet cravings are actually a sign of dehydration.
-So, instead of the sugar-laden beverages, opt for filtered water, coconut water or green tea.
+- Drink water: Sometimes, those sweet cravings are actually a sign of dehydration.
+So, instead of sugar-laden beverages, opt for filtered water, coconut water or green tea.

 - Read the ingredient labels: Sugar is hidden in unlikely foods, from salad dressing to deli meats.
 Do a quick scan of the the ingredients and don’t just look for sugar – it’s often disguised as glucose, evaporated cane juice, high-fructose corn syrup (HFCS), fruit juice concentrate, agave nectar, fructose, dextrose, caramel or syrup.